 The greater condemnation

 James says teachers will be held to a higher standard and “receive the greater condemnation” (KJV).
-By reading his words in context, we can clearly see what he is and is not saying.
+Read his words in context and we can clearly see what he is and is not saying.

 James is not saying: Teaching people about Jesus is a dangerous occupation more likely to send you to Hell than any other.